Chicken Pulao – Donne Biryani Style

-Easy Chicken Pulao with a Donne Biryani style masala that hits all the right notes - flavourful, aromatic rice, juicy, tender chicken and spicy masala.
+Easy Chicken Pulao with a Donne Biryani style masala hits all the right notes – it’s flavourful, features aromatic rice, juicy, tender chicken and a spicy masala.
 A winning weeknight recipe if there was one!

 Prepping for Chicken Pulao